1915036/Training/README.md

 # Daily-Work (3-11-22)

 -  we can update the quotation values in the estimate table.For this sdo willlick on a button named "Quotation/Estimate" in the cmc requestform and redirect to the quotation form.
 And then the estimate table values will be autofetch from the quotation table.

+# Daily-Work (4-11-22)

+- We created 2 Doctypes named:
+1) final testing
+2) DemoQuotation2

+We added the same child table "estimate duplicate" in both doctypes as we mentioned above.
+But according to that we didn't get the results.

+# Daily-Work (5-11-22)

+- Make a new flowchart of CMC Estimate/Quotations according to
+@Satinder sir idea .